BeauPrime/BeauPools/README.md

     public SomePooledBehaviour Spawn()
     {
-    	// Once the pool is initialized, you can retrieve its inner PrefabPool
-        // and call its methods
-    	return myPool.InnerPool.Alloc();
+    	// A SerializablePool can be treated like any other pool return myPool.Alloc();
     }
 }